surveyjs/survey-creator/docs/property-grid.md

 A numeric value that specifies the maximum number of characters users can enter into the text input.

-The following code limits the size of the question name, that user may enter, to 20.

 ```js
 Survey.Serializer.addProperty("question",
   { name: "my-text-property", type: "text", maxLength: 280 }